techidaily/site-tiktok-clips/source/_posts/2024-approved-comprehensive-guide-top-6-free-tiktok-to-mp3-tools-online.md

 ![click-on-the-cloud-shaped-icon](https://images.wondershare.com/filmora/Mac-articles/upload-videos.png)

 1. After you click on it, you will be asked to upload a video.
-We would advise you to be clever and upload an edited video (you can use[Filmora Video Editor for editing](https://tools.techidaily.com/wondershare/filmora/download/)). **Make sure that the resolution of the video is more than 720p and the duration should be between 3-60 seconds.**
+We would advise you to be clever and upload an edited video (you can use [Filmora Video Editor for editing](https://tools.techidaily.com/wondershare/filmora/download/)). **Make sure that the resolution of the video is more than 720p and the duration should be between 3-60 seconds.**
 2. Next, you will input the caption of your video; make sure that it is eye-catching.
 3. To attract views, find the perfect cover for your video and choose it by dragging it onto the screen.
 4. After that, adjust the privacy settings according to your preference, it will determine who can and cannot view your content.